ajalt/clikt/docs/advanced.md

 with error details rather than printing the details and exiting the process.
 See the documentation on [exceptions](exceptions.md) for more information.

+## Custom exit status codes

+Clikt will normally exit your program with a status code of 0 for a normal execution, or 1 if there's an error.
+If you want to use a different value, you can `throw ProgramResult(statusCode)`.
+If you use [`CliktCommand.main`][main], that exception will be caught and `exitProcess` will be called with the value of `statusCode`.

+You could also call `exitProcess` yourself, but the [ProgramResult][ProgramResult] has a couple of
+advantages:

+- `ProgramResult` is easier to test.
+Exiting the process makes unit tests difficult to run.
+- `ProgramResult` works on all platforms. `exitProcess` is only available on the JVM.

 [aliases]:             api/clikt/com.github.ajalt.clikt.core/-clikt-command/aliases.md
 [tokenTransformer]:    api/clikt/com.github.ajalt.clikt.core/-context/token-transformer.md
 [customizing-context]: commands.md#customizing-contexts